edisplay/RCB_TA_notes/week-22-computer-science/sorting/lesson_plan.md

   - counts number of steps for this execution ( must be for worst case performance )
   - worst case insertion sort array: `[5,4,3,2,1]` ( reversed array )
 - Big-O of insertion sort: O(n^2)

+#### Conclusions: teacher talks (5mins) [1hr 25mins in]
+- alogrithms can be easy to understand and implement if you take your time with implementation
+- not all algorithms are created equal, some are much more efficient than others
+- algorithms are programming

+#### Looking ahead: teacher talks (5mins) [1hr 30 mins in]
+- we will be spending the majority of the time (next 2 days) on problems that are a little more real world (but with more complicated implementation)
+- graphs ( nodes and trees )
+- we'll be seeing what they're used for, what problems they model and how to manipulate them